felipenoris/XLSX.jl/docs/src/tutorial.md

 Cache is enabled by default, so if you read a worksheet cell twice it will use the cached value instead of reading from disk in the second time.

 If `enable_cache=false`, worksheet cells will always be read from disk.
+In addition, if `enable_cache=false` and `openxlsx` is used with do-syntax, the xlsx file itself will be opened usning `Mmap.mmap` so that the zip archives themselves are not read into memory.
 This is useful when you want to read a spreadsheet that doesn't fit into memory.

 The following example shows how you would read worksheet cells, one row at a time, where `myfile.xlsx` is a spreadsheet that doesn't fit into memory.